GameHackingDotOrg/artemis-ps2-archive/Core_Launcherv2/README.txt

 	- Tomb Raider Anniversary PAL
 	- Cars Matter PAL (freeze when you select a game)
 	- The Golden Compass PAL

- Tested incompatible for other reason:
-	- Naruto Ultimate Ninja 4 Shippuden PAL (freeze on Core's SifCallRpc call)

  Not working (I'm unable to start those game backups with CogSwap as well, there having the same symptoms):
 	- Spyro: The Eternal Knight PAL (pass loading screen, you can select language, sounds are garbage in video and freezes)